hexian000/kcptun-libev/README.md

 ## Security

+### Encryption

 kcptun-libev can optionally encrypt KCP packets with a password/preshared key.
 Security and privacy can only be guaranteed if encryption is enabled.
 It uses the [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) method provided by [libsodium](https://doc.libsodium.org/).

 If the encryption is not enabled or not even compiled, no packet overhead is consumed.
-Therefore, please note that exposing an unencrypted instance on the public networks is considered insecure.
+However, random packets may crash the server since authenticate tag is not added too.

 In practice, I strongly suggest user to use "--genpsk" command-line argument to generate a strong random preshared key instead of using a simple password.